collab-uniba/EMTk/README.md

 ### How to cite

-If you used the Collab EMTk in your work, please cite the following papers:
+If you intend to use the Collab EMTk for your work, please cite the following papers:

 * F. Calefato, F. Lanubile, N. Novielli. <a href="https://arxiv.org/pdf/1708.03892.pdf">"EmoTxt: A Toolkit for Emotion Recognition from Text."</a> In *Proc.
 7th Affective Computing and Intelligent Interaction (ACII’17)*, San Antonio, TX, USA, Oct.
 23-26, 2017.
 ```latex